There is no training with UKIS in the spring season. Practice schedules will be up to each team's coach.

-All teams will have one scheduled session during the week with a professional trainer from UK International Soccer.
-The training will become part of our region for 8 weeks during the fall season.
+In the Fall season, all teams will have one scheduled session during the week with a professional trainer from UK International Soccer.
+The trainer will become part of our region for 8 weeks, staying with host families.
 Any additional practices will be up to each team's coach to schedule.

 Certification Courses for Coaches & Assistant Coaches